The Asymptotic State of Decaying Turbulence: Simulations

-The initial energy spectra ($t=0$) for the BS (Table~\ref{tab:sims_k2}) and LKB (Table~\ref{tab:sims_k4}) simulations are plotted in Fig.~\ref{fig:init_spect}.
+The initial energy spectra ($t=0$) for the BS (\hyperref[tab:sims_k2]{table}~\ref{tab:sims_k2}) and LKB (\hyperref[tab:sims_k4]{table}~\ref{tab:sims_k4}) simulations are plotted in \hyperref[fig:init_spect]{figure}~\ref{fig:init_spect}.
 Panel (a) shows the BS spectra, which follow a prescribed $k^2$ power law at low wavenumbers, while panel (b) shows the LKB spectra, which follow $k^4$.
 In both panels, the spectra are normalized by the initial total energy $En(t=0)$ and initial integral length $L$, with the wavenumber normalized by $L$.
 The dot-dashed reference lines confirm the prescribed low-wavenumber slopes ($k^2$ or $k^4$) and the $k^{-5/3}$ inertial range.
 For low wavenumbers, the spectra exhibit fluctuations because the number of discrete Fourier modes available in spherical shells at low $k$ is small.
 At higher wavenumbers, the mode density increases significantly and results in a smoother spectral profile.